alexpet2002/random_forest/README.md

 # rf-adaboost
-python implementation of Random Forest and AdaBoost for text processing.
+python implementation of Random Forest for text processing.